 Before your appointment, make a list that includes the following:

-If possible, provide your doctor with relatively recent photographs — but photos taken before the onset of symptoms.
+If possible, bring some relatively recent photographs — ones that were taken before the onset of symptoms — to your appointment.
 These images may help your doctor assess the current condition of your affected eye.

 What to expect from your doctor

-Your doctor will take a history of your symptoms and conduct a general medical examination.
+Your doctor is likely to take a history of your symptoms and conduct a general medical examination.
 He or she is likely to ask you a number of questions, including:

 - When did you begin experiencing symptoms?